roytang/blog/content/posts/2008/05/regionals-2008.md

 **

-Well, if it&#8217;s one thing I&#8217;ve learned during the past few weeks of mediocre performances: it&#8217;s usually not worth to keep going after taking two losses.
-Playing today might very well have been a mistake; if I didn&#8217;t have trading meetups set for the day, I probably wouldn&#8217;t have gone at all.
-It was 4 PM and there were six more rounds to go, I wasn&#8217;t going to bother.
+Well, if it&'s one thing I&'ve learned during the past few weeks of mediocre performances: it&'s usually not worth to keep going after taking two losses.
+Playing today might very well have been a mistake; if I didn&'t have trading meetups set for the day, I probably wouldn&'t have gone at all.
+It was 4 PM and there were six more rounds to go, I wasn&'t going to bother.

 Will I make it to Nationals this year?
-I don&#8217;t know &#8211; the ratings cutoff is still a month away, and I&#8217;m only two 5-2 finishes away from making it (assuming I didn&#8217;t lose too much today).
+I don&'t know &#8211; the ratings cutoff is still a month away, and I&'m only two 5-2 finishes away from making it (assuming I didn&'t lose too much today).
 In any case, time to focus on block constructed for GPTs&#8230;

  [1]: http://roytang.net/magic/2006/06/magic-regionals-2006/
  [2]: http://http://roytang.net/magic/2007/06/magic-regionals-2007/